hayoung610/Embedded-Systems/README.md

 # Embedded
 Embedded Systems coursework

-Programming of ATmega328 microcontroller using Arduino.
+Programming of ATmega328 microcontroller

+Arduino Uno used

 Low-level programming using Assembly and C

-# Used circuits